 The circle creates a space of respect and support and co-learning.
 Together we will work at hearing Indigenous voices and contemplate what respect for Indigenous ways of knowing and being means for universities.
 Members share a commitment to pursue steps, whether small or large, on the journey to create just relations with First Nations, Metis and Inuit peoples.

 The readings are in a shared OneDrive folder accessible to anyone with a UW employee or graduate student login.
-You may need to activate Office 365 in order to access the folder, which just takes a minute.
-Interested undergraduate students can contact Laura McDonald to access the readings.
+This month's readings are also available via the links below.
+Interested undergraduate students can contact Laura McDonald to get the readings.

 January 24 – Theme: What is Indigenization?